I need an assistance dog, so what do I do now?

 Is there a charge for an Assistance Dog through Power Paws?

-Our dogs go through a minimum of 7,500 training hours in their first two years of training.
+Our dogs go through a minimum of 7,500 training hours in their first twelve to eighteen months of training.
 Once a dog is identified for a Client, that dog will spend another three to six months in Advance Training learning specific skills and behaviors needed by the Client.
-We work very hard to keep the cost of a Power Paws dog at a minimum.
+We work very hard to keep the cost of a Power Paws dog to a minimum.
 Our research shows that many other Organizations charge upwards of $35,000 for a single dog.
-The cost of a Power Paws Assistance Dog is $10,000 and includes all training, medical care, and a two week Team Training during which the Client and dog work together in real life situations.
-We have a number of payment options available to help manage these costs.
-Clients can also raise funds through private fundraising, sponsorships, and grants.
+The cost of a Power Paws Assistance Dog is $10,000 and includes all training, medical care, and Team Training during which the Client and dog work together in real life situations.
+The timeline for training is set after evaluation.

 We look forward to working with you!